guettli/programming-guidelines/README.md

 ### Go with the flow, not with the hype

 Flow: With "flow" I mean "mainstream".
-And mainstream is according to oxford dictionary: "The ideas, attitudes, or activities that are shared by most people and regarded as normal or conventional."
+And the mainstream is according to oxford dictionary: "The ideas, attitudes, or activities that are shared by most people and regarded as normal or conventional."

-Hype: According to wikipedia: "Hype (derived from hyperbole) is promotion, especially promotion consisting of exaggerated claims."
+Hype: According to Wikipedia: "Hype (derived from hyperbole) is promotion, especially promotion consisting of exaggerated claims."

-But how to distinguish between a flow and a hype?
+But how to distinguish between a flow and hype?

 My answer: Stats or more verbose "statistics".

 How to get stats?

 I like StackOverflow Tag-Trend.
 For example, you can compare "python" and "java".
-Maybe you have been coding Java since several years.
+Maybe you have been coding Java for several years.
 You heard of python once or twice.
 But is it "flow/mainstream" or is it "hype"?
-Since you only know you context and not every developer and every project in the world, you can't know the answer.
+Since you only know your context and not every developer and every project in the world, you can't know the answer.
 Be upright to
 yourself: You are like a small ant.
-You walked severals paths in the past, but you don't have the helicopter view.
+You walked several paths in the past, but you don't have the helicopter view.

-Check this graph: <http://sotagtrends.com/?tags>=\[java,python\] you will see: Python is not just a hype it is the flow.
+Check this graph: <http://sotagtrends.com/?tags>=\[java,python\] you will see: Python is not just hyped it is the flow.

 Do not trust one source.
 Take a look at google trends:
 <https://trends.google.de/trends/explore?date=today%205-y&q=%2Fm%2F05z1_,%2Fm%2F07sbkfb>